open-traffic-generator/otg-examples/clab/ixia-c-b2b/SCAPY.md

 In other words, Scapy allows you to craft any packet you want, including L2-4 headers as well as L7 payload.
 It can also send these packets into a network, as is.

 Meanwhile, the [Open Traffic Generator API](https://otg.dev) with its Python client library [snappi](https://snappi.dev), is really great with scaling up the task of putting the packets onto a wire by leveraging OTG-compliant traffic generators, like [Ixia-c](https://ixia-c.dev).
-The OTG supports the notion of flows, with precise capabilities to schedule packet transmission – like rate, interval and duration.
+The OTG supports the notion of flows, with precise capabilities to schedule packet transmission - rate, interval, duration.
 It also has rich capabilities to iterate over ranges of MAC and IP addresses, TCP/UDP ports and other parameters.

 Wouldn't it be nice if these two could meet and work as a team?